 Levels of Competency

 Level 1.
-Level 1.
 Level 2.
 Level 3.

 Carries out established processes Makes judgement of quality using given criteria Manages process Selects the criteria for the evaluation process Establishes principles and procedures Evaluates and reshapes process Establishes criteria for evaluation

 Collect, analyse and organise information Level 2

 Communicate ideas and information Level 2

-Plan and organise activities Level 1
+Plan and organise activities Level 2

-Work with others and in team Level 2
+Work with others and in team Level 3

 Use mathematical ideas and techniques Level 1

-Solve problems Level 1
+Solve problems Level 3

 Use technology Level 1

-CSSYDW0093A:

-Develop and implement programs on HIV/AIDs, STIs and other related issues
+CSSYDW0093A: Develop and implement programs on HIV/AIDs, STIs and other related issues

-This unit relates to effective communication and the application of specialist communication techniques in providing information to youths and encouraging responsible approach to their sexuality and sexual behaviors.
+Competency Descriptor: This unit relates to effective communication and the application of specialist communication techniques in providing information to youths and encouraging responsible approach to their sexuality and sexual behaviors.

-ELEMENT OF COMPETENCY PERFORMANCE CRITERIA Interviews and other research methods are correctly used 1 Identify sexuality and sexual 1.1 behaviour issues in the in determining community demographics, social trends and community indicators.
-1.2 Issues relating to sexuality and sexual behaviour investigated and results used to inform policy formulation.
-1.3 Preventative strategies for health and well being of youths in the community are considered.
-1.4 Directions of existing policies to address deviant sexual behaviour are assessed and currency and relevance correctly determined.
-1.5 Social support networks for groups presenting with issues are reviewed and strategies for strengthening determined and implemented.
-2.1 2 Design programs to effect The need for education in the areas of sexuality and HIV/AIDs & STI prevention acceptable sexual behaviour for the specific target groups' needs is assessed and evaluated.
-Program objectives and content are consistent with 2.2 identified needs of target individual/group.
-2.3 Support instructional materials developed are relevant and age appropriate.
+- 1 Identify sexuality and sexual 1.1 behaviour issues in the community - in determining community demographics, social trends and indicators.

+Interviews and other research methods are correctly used

+- 1.2 Issues relating to sexuality and sexual behaviour investigated and results used to inform policy formulation. - 1.3 Preventative strategies for health and well being of youths in the community are considered. - 1.4 Directions of existing policies to address deviant sexual behaviour are assessed and currency and relevance correctly determined. - 1.5 Social support networks for groups presenting with issues are reviewed and strategies for strengthening determined and implemented. - 2 Design programs to effect 2.1 The need for education in the areas of sexuality and acceptable sexual behaviour for the specific target groups' needs is assessed and evaluated. - 2.2 Program objectives and content are consistent with identified needs of target individual/group. - 2.3 Support instructional materials developed are relevant and age appropriate.

-- 2.4 Instructional media selected are appropriate. - 2.5 The method of delivery to meet the specific needs that have been assessed such as small group or one to one education is planned. - 2.6 Programs that are culturally inclusive from a broad range of perspective are designed. - 2.7 Learning strategies and resources to enhance feelings of mutual respect that reflect the responsibilities of staff are utilised. - 2.8 Strategies that facilitate clients to explore their own values and beliefs around sexuality are developed. - 2.9 Issues of disclosure and privacy are responded to according to organisational policies and procedures - 2.10 Program designed to share information on safe sexual behaviours and to prevent spread of HIV and other STI causing virus is age and culturally appropriate. - Implement programs to address sexuality and sexual behaviour issues - 3.1 Own values and attitudes in relation to sexuality and sexual behaviour and the impact they have on providing an effective education program are reviewed. - 3.2 Opportunity to share acceptable sexual behaviour is identified and acted upon. - 3.3 Learning programs are structured in a youth friendly way to demonstrate valuing of diversity and individual choice. - 3.4 Learning activities are managed and implemented in ways that encourage participation. - 3.5 Program implementation is consistent with its objectives. - 3.6 Communication skills are effective and appropriate.
+- 2.4 Instructional media selected are appropriate. - 2.5 The method of delivery to meet the specific needs that have been assessed such as small group or one to one education is planned. - 2.6 Programs that are culturally inclusive from a broad range of perspective are designed. - 2.7 Learning strategies and resources to enhance feelings of mutual respect that reflect the responsibilities of staff are utilised. - 2.8 Strategies that facilitate clients to explore their own values and beliefs around sexuality are developed. - 2.9 Issues of disclosure and privacy are responded to according to organisational policies and procedures - 2.10 Program designed to share information on safe sexual behaviours and to prevent spread of HIV and other STI causing virus is age and culturally appropriate. - 3.1 Own values and attitudes in relation to sexuality and sexual behaviour and the impact they have on providing an effective education program are reviewed. - 3.2 Opportunity to share acceptable sexual behaviour is identified and acted upon. - 3.3 Learning programs are structured in a youth friendly way to demonstrate valuing of diversity and individual choice. - 3.4 Learning activities are managed and implemented in ways that encourage participation. - 3.5 Program implementation is consistent with its objectives. - 3.6 Communication skills are effective and appropriate.